CarlWebster/Parallels-RAS-V22-Doc-Script/README.md

 # Parallels-RAS-V22-Doc-Script
+THIS IS A PLACEHOLDER UNTIL RAS V22 IS RELEASED.

 Documentation script for Parallels RAS V22

 Creates a complete inventory of a V22 Parallels Remote Application Server (RAS) using Microsoft PowerShell, Word, plain text, or HTML.